Fairy Tail (video game): Reception

 According to Famitsu, Fairy Tail sold 28,683 units in Japan its first week, 15,447 on Switch and 13,236 on PlayStation 4.
 In October 2020, Koei Tecmo announced that it had sold 310,000 copies worldwide.

 Jenni Lada of Siliconera gave the game an 8 out of 10 rating with strong praise for the combat system and its treatment of the characters, but cited how it expects players to already be familiar with the story of Fairy Tail as the "only real downside".
 Inverse's Just Lunning praised the game for simplifying traditional turn-based gameplay in an "intuitive way, using elemental interactions in a way that requires strategy and planning but still feels simple enough that anyone can understand", but criticized it for omitting too much of the source material, while also making little attempt to endear its characters to newcomers.
 His 7/10 review ended with, "Fairy Tail strips away far too much of what's great about the popular anime and manga franchise to feel like a worthy adaptation.
 Even so, it's an enjoyable RPG in its own right."

 Writing for Collider, Dave Trumbore praised the turn-based combat as "refreshingly fun" and enjoyed seeing the social bonds between characters evolve, but called the tasks and missions "repetitive and paint-by-number".
 He finished with, Fairy Tail "remains a solid enough title that's intended for fans of the series, but as a standalone game, it's just so-so."
 In a 6/10 review for Nintendo Life, Mitch Vogel wrote that the game has "occasional glimpses of the much greater RPG that Fairy Tail could be, but alas, it's never really given the chance to spread its wings."
 He called the combat system well-made and multi-layered, but felt it lacked difficulty.
 He also praised the game's detailed art, but cited poor frame rate performance on the Switch version.

+Sequel

+A sequel, Fairy Tail 2, was released for PlayStation 4, PlayStation 5, Nintendo Switch and PC in Japan on December 12, 2024, and in North America and Europe a day later.
+Due to time differences, however, the PC version released in the West on December 11, 2024.